SergioNaut/PhysicsFinals/README.txt

 You can change what model they will have, their mass and radius by changing the XML file.

-The objects I created to test physics were a Cube, something that works like ballons, being pushed up but being thethered to a point in the ground, and a bridge that may or may not have multiple segments depending on the time.
+The objects I created to test physics were a Cube, something that works like ballons, being pushed up but being thethered to a point in the ground, and a bridge with 2 platforms.
+The second platform was kinda of a last minute thing so it doesn't show in the video.

 I struggled really hard with graphics classes this semester so the graphics programming are similar to what you showed in class but I did change some things.